VioletViolaVi/Milestone-Project-4/README.md

     - Go to the home page and check the drink has been added with the same details that were added on the “__*Add Drink*__” page.
 - Log out from the “__*Admin*__” account and attempt to brute the way to the “__*Add Drink*__” page by typing at the end of the web address bar, the url “__*/add*__”.
 - Ensure it is not possible to gain access to the administration’s “__*Add Drink*__” pages and that non-admin users who attempt this, get redirected to the home page with a message informing them they are not allowed access to the page.
-## Administration Mission Statement Page
+## Administration Our Mission Page
 - Run the HTML and CSS code used to make the “__*Mission Statement*__” page, in the W3C Markup Validation Service and CSS Validation Service respectively and ensure no errors display.
 - Enter the Slurps website and log in using the superuser username “__*Admin*__” and its password and ensure the “__*Admin*__” user is redirected to the home page with a message stating the “__*Admin*__” user is the one logged in.
 - Click on the “__*Our Mission*__” link from the navigation bar and ensure the website redirects to the “__*Mission Statement*__” page.